On language bindings & Relaunching Guile-GnuTLS

 The GnuTLS trac installation is in a poor shape.
 To fix that, I looked into alternatives and found Redmine.
 Redmine appears to do most things that I liked in Trac (wiki, roadmap and issue tracking) plus it supports more than one project (would come in handy for my other projects) and has built-in git support.
 I would like to see better spam handling and OpenID support, but it is good enough for our purposes now, and there are similar concerns with trac.

-However, getting it up and running with lighttpd on a modern debian lenny installation was not trivial, and I needed some help from (thanks stbuehler).
+However, getting it up and running with lighttpd on a modern debian lenny installation was not trivial, and I needed some help from #redmine (thanks stbuehler).
 After finally getting it up and running, I made a copy of the machine using rsync and rsnapshot, so I could re-create a working configuration if I get stuck, and then re-installed the virtual machine.

 The notes below are the steps required to set up Redmine using Lighttpd and MySQL on a Debian Lenny.
 I’m posting this to help others searching for the error messages I got, and to help my own memory in case I need to re-install the server sometime.